sphinx-gallery/sphinx-gallery/doc/configuration.rst

 <https://github.com/sphinx-gallery/sphinx-gallery/blob/master/doc/conf.py>`_
 for an example that uses the `public Binder server <https://mybinder.org>`_.

-.. _jupyterlite
+.. _jupyterlite:

-Generate Jupyterlite links for gallery notebooks (experimental)
+Generate JupyterLite links for gallery notebooks (experimental)
 ===============================================================

-Sphinx-Gallery automatically generates Jupyter notebooks for any examples built with the gallery. `JupyterLite <https://jupyterlite.readthedocs.io>`_ makes it possible to run an example in your browser.
+Sphinx-Gallery automatically generates Jupyter notebooks for any examples built with the gallery. `JupyterLite <https://jupyterlite.readthedocs.io>`__ makes it possible to run an example in your browser.
 TODO mention difference with Binder?

 .. warning::